 It is self-paced so you can complete it in a shorter or longer time frame.

-This course will be available on the edX platform through at least the second quarter of 2021.
+This course will be available on the edX platform through at least the end of 2021.
 We expect an updated version of this course to be available long term.